Security - Settings

 - Console Support: ❌ Not supported

-Important Notes: StreamingAssets/Cache folder is mandatory - game won't run without these files.
-Only works on Standalone platforms with Mono backend.
-Failed integrity checks result in silent application termination.
+Important Notes: The StreamingAssets/Cache folder is mandatory – the game won't run without these files.
+Only works on Standalone platforms with the Mono backend.
+A failed integrity check results in silent application termination.

 Sign Assembly - Settings

 Cryptographically signs your compiled assemblies with RSA 2048-bit digital signatures to prevent tampering.
-Creates tamper-evident seals that detect if someone modifies your game files.
-Provides industry-standard protection against assembly replacement attacks.
+This creates tamper-evident seals that detect if someone modifies your game files, providing industry-standard protection against assembly replacement attacks.

 How it works